-MapStruct can be used with Java 9, but as that Java version has not been finalized yet, support for it is experimental.
+MapStruct can be used with Java 9 (JPMS), support for it is experimental.

 A core theme of Java 9 is the modularization of the JDK.
-One effect of this is that a specific module needs to be enabled for a project in order to use the javax.annotation.Generated annotation.
-Generated is added by MapStruct to generated mapper classes to tag them as generated code, stating the date of generation, the generator version etc.
+One effect of this is that a specific module needsto be enabled for a project in order to use the javax.annotation.Generated annotation. @Generated is added by MapStruct to generated mapper classes to tag them as generated code, stating the date of generation, the generator version etc.

-To allow usage of the @Generated annotation the module java.annotations.common must be enabled.
+To allow usage of the @Generated annotation the module java.xml.ws.annotation must be enabled.
 When using Maven, this can be done like this:

 '''

-export MAVEN_OPTS="--add-modules java.annotations.common"
+export MAVEN_OPTS="--add-modules java.xml.ws.annotation"

 '''